suse-edge/suse-edge.github.io/docs/quickstart/metallb-kube-api.md

 The command above will deploy three different resources in the cluster:

 1. The `endpoint-copier-operator` operator Deployment with 2 replicas.
 One will be the leader and the other will take over the leader role if needed.
-2. A Kubernetes service called `vip-kubernetes` in the `default` namespace that will be a copy of the `kubernetes` Service but from type `LoadBalancer`.
+2. A Kubernetes service called `kubernetes-vip` in the `default` namespace that will be a copy of the `kubernetes` Service but from type `LoadBalancer`.
-3. An Endpoint resource called `vip-kubernetes` in the `default` namespace that will be a copy of the `kubernetes` Endpoint.
+3. An Endpoint resource called `kubernetes-vip` in the `default` namespace that will be a copy of the `kubernetes` Endpoint.

 Verify that the `kubernetes-vip` Service has the correct IP address: